 Finance

-Use AI to extract historical financial data, generate model assumptions and comments, and perform rigorous validation—cell-by-cell checks, broken link scans, and KPI anomaly detection—to catch errors and inconsistencies before relying on the model for decisions.
+Use AI to extract historical financial data, generate model assumptions and comments, and perform rigorous validation—including formula debugging, cell-by-cell checks, broken-link scans, KPI anomaly detection, and review of complex budget models with inconsistent GL exports—to catch errors and inconsistencies before relying on the model for decisions.

 Why the human is still essential here

-Humans remain responsible for source selection (10-Ks, PDFs, spreadsheets), verification, and sign-off; careful auditing and finance domain expertise are required to prevent silent compounding errors.
+Humans remain responsible for source selection (10-Ks, PDFs, spreadsheets), verification, model logic, and sign-off; careful auditing and finance domain expertise are required to prevent silent compounding errors.

 How people use this